gidariss/mrcnn-object-detection/README.md

 Installation:

 1. Install CAFFE https://github.com/BVLC/caffe
-2. Place a soft link to caffe directory on {path-to-mrcnn-object-detection}/external/caffe
+2. Place a soft link of caffe directory on {path-to-mrcnn-object-detection}/external/caffe
+3. Place a soft link of the edge boxes installation directory on {path-to-mrcnn-object-detection}/external/edges
-3. Place the VGG16 model pre-trained on ImageNet for the Image Classification task on:
+4. Place the VGG16 model pre-trained on ImageNet for the Image Classification task on:
 	{path-to-mrcnn-object-detection}/data/vgg_pretrained_models

-4.  open matlab from the directory {path-to-mrcnn-object-detection}/
+5.  open matlab from the directory {path-to-mrcnn-object-detection}/
-5. Edit the startup.m script by setting the installation directories paths of Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search to the proper variables (see startup.m).
+6. Edit the startup.m script by setting the installation directories paths of Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search to the proper variables (see startup.m).
-6. Run startup.m
+7. Run startup.m

-If you will use the pre-trained object detection models then
+If you are going to use the pre-trained object detection models then

-8. Place the pre-trained models on the following directories:
+9. Place the pre-trained models on the following directories:
 	I)  {path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012  : multi-region recognition model.
 	II) {path-to-mrcnn-object-detection}/models-exps/vgg_bbox_regression_R0013_voc2012_2007/ : bounding box regression model.

 If you are going to do experiments on PASCAL VOC2007 or VOC2012 datasets then:

-9. Place the VOCdevkit of VOC2007 on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007
+10. Place the VOCdevkit of VOC2007 on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007
-10. Place the VOCdevkit of VOC2012 on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012
+11. Place the VOCdevkit of VOC2012 on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit and its data on {path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012

 ###################################################################